n3ckl16/hk-dec-mod-parser/README.md

   3. [Directory](#directory)
   4. [Number of Spaces](#number-of-spaces)
 ## Setup
-Due to my lack of knowing of any other coding languages, everything is written in *JavaScript*, using **[Node JS](https://nodejs.org/)**
+Due to my lack of knowing of any other coding languages, everything is written in ***JavaScript***, using **[Node JS](https://nodejs.org/)**

 The mot efficient way to utilize this code is to install it globally.
-Go to downloaded folder and run this command in terminal:
+Go to downloaded folder and run this command in a terminal:
 ```shell
 npm link
 ```